 In third grade, students (and Common Core) just barely touch on the attributes of geometry, yet it seems on every practice test I find, there are still tons of questions related to them.
 While I know that in later grades they get in-depth a bit more, I like to make sure I am covering my bases and trying to help the characteristics stick a little in their memories.
 Here are 10 ways to help you review the attributes of those geometric shapes, without going insane! 🙂

 Ah, geometry.
-I loved math, but hated geometry for some reason.
-And by now, if you are a regular reader, you know that when I hated something when I was younger, I seriously looked for ways to make it fun to teach (otherwise, if I can’t make it through the day, how were they going to make it through the day?).
+I loved math, but I hated geometry for some reason.
+And by now, if you are a regular reader, then you know that when I hated something when I was younger, I seriously looked for ways to make it fun to teach (otherwise, if I can’t make it through the day, how were they going to make it through the day?).

 2.)
 Create Polygons with Personalities.
 My friend Jodi over at Clutterfree Classroom has a great literacy and math activity where the students give character traits to polygons and write about it.
 This makes a great bulletin board display.

 3.)
 Manipulate Shapes with Straws.
 Using straws and pipe cleaners or straws and twisty ties, create shapes.
 I push a twisty tie inside a straw and then on the other end of that same twisty tie I add another straw.
 I bend it to create an “angle.”
 Keep doing so until you have the shape you desire.
-For this picture below, I had picked up coffee stirrers instead and cut them in half.
-Milk straws work well also.
+For this picture below, I picked up coffee stirrers instead and cut them in half.
+Milk straws work well, as well.
 I have also gone to the deli/produce section of a store and asked for the twisty-ties.
 This is really nice to create a square and then “angle” it to help students see the relationship with a rhombus and so on.

 8.)
 Sort Polygons.
 Take pictures of different polygons and sort them into groups based on their attributes.
-They can be classified by specific type of quadrilaterals, by regular polygon or irregular polygon, so on.
+They can be classified by specific type of quadrilaterals, by regular or irregular polygon, and so on.
 If you don’t feel like making them and want to save time, I offer a polygon sort in my store for a reasonable price.

 9.)
-Play the Game Heart breaker.
+Play the Game “Heart Breaker.”
 Students love a good team building game with a challenge.
 Play the heart breaker game where students can review the different polygons and their attributes.

 10.)
 Critical Thinking Activity.
 Get students thinking outside the box with this “Are We Related?” game.
-Students work in groups of 4 but cannot talk.
-They must find 4 cards of polygons that they feel are related and justify why on their recording sheet.
-The thing is, they don’t always get the card they want so they have to find a way to make it related – that’s the critical thinking piece!
+Students work in groups of four but cannot talk.
+They must find four cards of polygons that they feel are related and justify why on their recording sheet.
+The thing is, they don’t always get the card they want, so they have to find a way to make it related – that’s the critical thinking piece!
 My students love this game and always want to play it.
 This is also found in my Area and Perimeter Math Workshop Unit, but you could easily create it yourself.